Last Updated on by Mitch Rezman

 It sounds like you have your hands full Ria.

-It’s been my limited personal experience that Quakers can be a bit nippy.
+It’s been my personal experience that Quakers can be nippy ~ we have a blue Quaker.

-It’s important to remember that all parrots can learn new behavior and skills throughout their life.
+It’s important to remember that all parrots can learn new behaviors and skills throughout their life.

 That said you might want to start with some simple stick training.